-Authorization and responsibilities of The Fixed Income Sub-Committee
+Authorization and responsibilities of The Fixed Income Committee

 - 1. Determining policies, targets, strategies, measures towards risk management, interest rates policies, ability to pay back, impacts and risks associated with default, related to the fixed income business in accordance with the policies, rules and regulations determining by the Board of Directors of the Company, the Executive Committee, the rules and regulations of all related agencies and regulators. - 2.
 Review assets, securities and collateral to be used as securities/collateral under the fixed income business. - 3.
 Review and analyze the investment climate related to the fixed income business in order to correctly adjust policies, targets and strategies of the fixed income business. - 4.
-Follow-up, review and evaluate all units under the fixed-income business. - 5.
+Follow-up, review and evaluate all units under the fixed-income business as define on subject 1. - 5.
 Review the fixed-income business. - 6.
-Perform as designated by the Executive Committee. - 7.
-Report to the Executive Committee.
+Perform any other duties assigned by the Executive Committee. - 7.
+Report operation to the Executive Committee.

-8.2.12 The Risk Management and Anti-Money Laundering Sub-Committee
+8.2.10 The Anti-Money Laundering Committee

-As of 31 December 2017, there are 5 members of the Anti-Money Laundering Sub-Committee as follow:
+As of 31 December 2019, there are 5 members of the Anti-Money Laundering Committee as following:

-No. Name Position 1 Mr. Chanachai Joonjiraporn Chairman of Anti-Money Laundering Sub-Committee 2 Mrs. Vallapa Sunakorn Anti-Money Laundering Sub-Committee 3 Head of Risk Management Anti-Money Laundering Sub-Committee 4 Head of the Office of Director and Company Secretary Anti-Money Laundering Sub-Committee 5 Head of Compliance and Internal Audit Anti-Money Laundering Sub-Committee The Anti-Money Laundering Sub-Committee Secretary : Mr. Kasidit Nuchtan
+No. Name Position 1 Mr. Waiwit Udayachalerm Chairman of Anti-Money Laundering Committee 2 Mrs. Vallapa Sunakorn Anti-Money Laundering Committee 3 Head of Risk Management Anti-Money Laundering Committee 4 Head of the Office of Director and Company Secretary Anti-Money Laundering Committee 5 Head of Compliance and Internal Audit Anti-Money Laundering Committee The Anti-Money Laundering Committee's Secretary : Mr. Wiwat Angsupipat

-Authorization and responsibilities of The Anti-Money Laundering Sub-Committee
+Authorization and responsibilities of The Anti-Money Laundering Committee

 - 1. Determining risk management of the company to include all types of risk. - 2.
 Assess and control risks associated with providing credit to customers, market risks, liquidity risks, operational risks and risks associated with the rules and regulation. - 3.
 Assess, control and support risk management at a high level, including reassessing the risk management policies and systems, its effectiveness and adherence to policy. - 4.
 Follow-up and evaluate risk management systems of the company at a high level. - 5.
-Demanding executives and/or employees of the company to provide information and requesting documentation in order to be reviewed. - 6.
-Requesting an independent/third-party opinion as necessary, and providing all employees with knowledge and training through workshops and seminars. - 7.
-Determining direction, follow-up methods and evaluating the operations and performance towards anti-money laundering practices and anti-terrorism, including demanding executives and/or employees of the company to provide information and requesting documentation in order to be reviewed. - Follow and evaluate the anti-money laundering and anti-terrorism process of the company under the objectives and missions of the company. - 9.
+Demanding executives and/or employees of the company to provide information and requesting documentation in order to be reviewed.

+- 6. Requesting an independent/third-party opinion as necessary, and providing all employees with knowledge and training through workshops and seminars. - 7.
+Determining direction, follow-up methods and evaluating the operations and performance towards antimoney laundering practices and anti-terrorism, including demanding executives and/or employees of the company to provide information and requesting documentation in order to be reviewed. - 8.
+Follow and evaluate the anti-money laundering and anti-terrorism process of the company under the objectives and missions of the company. - 9.
 Recommending and proposing ideas and opinions to the Executive Committee regarding anti-money laundering and anti-terrorism by the company. - 10.
-Others as designated by the company.
+Perform any other duties assigned.

-8.2.13 The Discipline Working Group Sub-Committee
+8.2.11 The Discipline Working Group Committee

-As of 31 December 2018, there are 4 members of Discipline Working Group Sub-Committee as follow:
+As of 31 December 2019, there are 4 members of Discipline Working Group Committee as following:

-No. Name Position 1 Mr. Chanachai Joonjiraporn Chairman of The Discipline Working Group Sub-Committee 2 Mrs. Vallapa Sunakorn The Discipline Working Group Sub-Committee 3 Mr. Kasidit Nuchtan The Discipline Working Group Sub-Committee 4 Mr. Thaveedej Uyawong The Discipline Working Group Sub-Committee The Discipline Working Group Sub-Committee Secretary: Mr. Sakol Sonklung
+No. Name Position 1 Mr. Waiwit Udayachalerm Chairman of The Discipline Working Group Committee 2 Mrs. Vallapa Sunakorn orn The Discipline Working Group Committee 3 Mr. Thaveedej Uyawong The Discipline Working Group Committee 4 Mr. Sakol Sonklung r.
+Sakol Sonklung The Discipline Working Group Committee The Discipline Working Group Committee's Secretary: Mr. Sakol Sonklung